Tom B.K. Goldtooth: Early life

-Tom often stayed with his paternal grandmother, Margaret Goldtooth in Tuba City, with many visits with his grandfather Bȅȅsh Biwoǫ.
-His mother was a medical technologist working in Page, Arizona, a rural boom town of the 1960s that brought workers from throughout the country for the construction of United States second largest dam, Glen Canyon dam.
-Page later became a tourist center of water recreation from the damming of the Colorado River and creation of Lake Powell.
-Tom attended high school at Page.
-His parents later moved from Navajo Springs to Page.
+Tom often stayed with his paternal grandmother, Margaret Goldtooth, in Tuba City, and frequently visited his grandfather, Bȅȅsh Biwoǫ.
+His mother worked as a medical technologist in Page, Arizona, a rural boom town in the 1960s that attracted workers from across the country for the construction of the Glen Canyon Dam, the second-largest dam in the United States.
+Page eventually became a tourist center for water recreation due to the damming of the Colorado River and the creation of Lake Powell.
+Tom attended high school in Page.
+Later, his parents moved from Navajo Springs to Page.

 During these years, Tom Goldtooth became active in the Boy Scouts of America and earned his Life Scout award.
 He was a candidate for the Eagle Scout award, almost completing the requirements, but moved away from Page to Winslow when his mother relocated.
 In recognition of his youth leadership he was initiated into the Order of the Arrow.
 He later received the Vigil Honor, as the highest honor that the Order of the Arrow can bestow upon its members.
 The early scouting experience along with following the Goldtooth family tradition as cattle and horse ranchers along with the Navajo Hunter Way culture and Diné ceremonies, became the building blocks for his leadership in years to come.
 Through family hunting trips in Arizona, Goldtooth became an outdoor enthusiast and learned to respect and protect the environment.